econmarc/econmarc.github.io/README.md

-This is the personal website of Marc Fulmer, who is a PhD student in economics at Michigan State University.
+This is the personal website of Marc Fulmer, a PhD student in economics at Michigan State University.